 You can visit this picturesque vineyard by appointment as they now offer tours.
 Little Waddon also offer the chance to stay on the vineyard!
 They also host regular events, and often pop up at food festivals.
 Contact the vineyard directly for more info about stays and events.

-Tours and Tastings: Little Waddon are now running Tours and tastings on Saturdays throughout the year – check the Taste page on their website for details.
+Tours and Tastings: Little Waddon are run several different tours and tasting experiences on Saturdays throughout spring and summer starting from £20pp.
+Check the Taste page on their website for details.

 Address: Winter’s Lane, Waddon, Weymouth, DT3 4ER